mozilla/pkipolicy/rootstore/policy.md

 CA operations MUST at all times be in accordance with the applicable CP and CPS (or combined CP/CPS).

-CA operators MUST maintain a certificate hierarchy such that the included certificate does not directly issue end-entity certificates to customers (i.e. the included certificate signs intermediate issuing certificates), as described in section 6.1.7 of the [Baseline Requirements][BRs].
+CA operators MUST maintain a certificate hierarchy such that an included root certificate does not directly issue end entity certificates to customers (i.e. a root certificate signs intermediate issuing certificates), as described in section 6.1.7 of the [Baseline Requirements][BRs].